 This moist carrot loaf cake is a delicious and easy dessert to make!
 It's perfect for a special occasion or just because you want something sweet.
 The recipe is simple, and the end result is sure to impress.
 It doesn't lack any flavor, is full of nutrients, and is vegan and gluten-free.

-But carrot cake bread is also a popular springtime recipe and peaks with Easter celebrations.
-All the Easter eggs and bunnies, just seem to scream for carrot cake!
+But carrot cake bread is a popular springtime recipe that peaks with Easter celebrations.
+All the Easter eggs and bunnies just seem to scream for carrot cake!

 The base of the cake is olive oil (no worries, you won’t taste it), flax eggs, brown sugar, and soy plant milk.

 Organic brown sugar adds the perfect amount of sweetness, while vegan buttermilk and flax egg make the batter come together as a fluffy, light, and healthy cake.
 This is our vegan trick for vegan baking recipes.

 And for gluten-free flours, I went with my go-to gluten-free blend, which we use for vegan pancakes, banana bread, and all sorts of vegan baking; but I have also tested the recipe with Bob’s Mill blend and regular wheat milk (for those that don’t mind gluten as part of your cake).

 The result is a healthy, fluffy, and airy carrot cake bread that retains its moisture without getting mushy, which was our primary goal.

 - Freshly shredded carrots

 - Olive oil, or any neutral vegetable oil